RiccardoBiondi/segmentation/README.md

 The segmentation of lung regions involves three steps:
 - Preprocessing: Involves lung, ROI and slice selection
 - Training: this process will estimate the centroids for the clusters
-- Labeling: In which the centroids estimated by using the train dataset are used to segment the TAC images
+- Labeling: In which the centroids estimated by using the train dataset are used to segment the CT images

 **Example of segmentation**. **Left:** Original image: **Right** original image with identified ground glass areas.